 A total of 19 shearing sheds were visited by investigators, who documented that 70 workers employed by nine shearing contractors abused sheep in New South Wales, South Australia, and Victoria.

-Sheep were deprived of food and water before being sheared, in part so they would feel weak and put up minimal resistance.
+Sheep were deprived of food and water before being shorn, in part so they would feel weak and put up minimal resistance.
 As one shearer explained, “Imagine if someone attacked you after … you’d been starved for 24 hours – you wouldn’t have much of a fight.”

 When the sheep – prey animals who are terrified of being pinned down – did panic and start to struggle, the shearers stamped and stood on their heads and necks.
 Workers threw scared sheep around and slammed their heads and bodies against wooden floors.
 The fast, violent work – encouraged by the industry’s insistence on paying by volume instead of by the hour – led to severe cuts on sheep’s bodies.